-This privacy statement applies to Deloitte AG and Deloitte Consulting AG with registered office address at Pfingstweidstrasse 11, 8005 Zurich, Switzerland, and the entities we own or control (“Deloitte”, “we”, “us” or “our”).
+This privacy notice applies to Deloitte AG and Deloitte Consulting AG with registered office address at Pfingstweidstrasse 11, 8005 Zurich, Switzerland, and the entities we own or control (“Deloitte”, “we”, “us” or “our”).

-Deloitte is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative and physical security measures.
+The controller on personal data is Deloitte.
+We are committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative and physical security measures.

 The privacy notice below explains what information we gather about you, what we use it for and who we share it with.
 It also sets out your rights and who you can contact for more information or queries.

 If you are an employee, partner or independent contractor of Deloitte, please refer to the relevant Employee and Partner Fair Processing Notice or Associate (Independent Contractor) Fair Processing Notice and the Confidentiality, Privacy and Security Handbook, available on the Deloitte intranet for information on why and how your personal information is processed by Deloitte.

 We may also process information you provide to us in connection with an application for a job vacancy, for the assessment of your application and potential negotiation, preparation, conclusion and performance of an employment or service contract with you or management of your profile (Art.
 6 para.
 1 lit. b GDPR).
 Please refer to the relevant job application privacy notice provided in our recruitment system.

 Download this privacy notice as a PDF (updated October 2023).

 If you or an entity relevant to you uses Deloitte for any of the services below, you can click on the links for details about how we handle information about you in the relevant webpages in the service area: